Ho Ching to retire as Temasek CEO; Dilhan Pillay to take over on Oct 1

 Ms Ho said: “Temasek is a remarkable institution with deep roots in the ethos and founding values of Singapore.
 I have been privileged to be part of an incredible journey over these two decades at Temasek.”

-Mr Lim noted that Ms Ho has led Temasek through a "remarkable period of transformation".
+Mr Lim noted that she has led Temasek through a "remarkable period of transformation".
 It evolved from a relatively passive owner of the shares in former government-owned companies in Singapore to a globally recognised and respected investor, forward-looking institution and trusted steward, he said.

+Temasek reported in September 2020 that its one-year total shareholder return (TSR) fell into negative territory at -2.28 per cent for the 12 months ended March 31, 2020.
+This is a further drop from the previous fiscal year's one-year TSR, which had tumbled to 1.49 per cent.

+The lower TSR was in part due to the sharp market correction in the quarter up to March 31, as a result of the onset of Covid-19 -- a trend also seen across regional indices over that period.

 BT is now on Telegram!